stevekinney/stevekinney.net/src/courses/figma/dev-mode.md

 ---
 title: Developer Mode
 description: Dev Mode in Figma optimizes the design-to-development handoff by providing detailed design specifications and code snippets, enhancing efficiency and accuracy in development.
-drafted: false
+drafted: true
 figma: false
 date: 2024-03-09T14:27:23-05:00
-modified: 2024-03-09T15:21:31-05:00
+modified: 2024-03-24T12:07:08-06:00
-tags: [figma, course, frontendmasters]
+tags:
+  - figma
+  - course
+  - frontendmasters
 ---

-Dev Mode in Figma streamlines the design-to-development handoff process, providing developers with all the information they need to turn design files into functional code.
-This feature enhances collaboration between design and development teams by offering an in-depth view of design specifications, including dimensions, styles, and assets.
-Let’s explore how Dev Mode can elevate your team's efficiency and ensure a seamless transition from design to development.
+Developer Mode in Figma is a powerful feature designed to facilitate a seamless transition from design to development.
+It provides developers with access to design specs, such as measurements, properties, and code snippets, directly within Figma, ensuring that designs are accurately implemented in code.

+> [!warning] Dev Mode is only available on paid accounts
+> You won't see the toggle to switch between the regular designer mode and Dev Mode if you are on a free plan.
+I don't make the rules around here.

 ## What is Dev Mode?